smatechnologies/ibm-i-agent-docs/docs/file-transfer/overview.md

 ## The SMA File Transfer Process

-In order to successfully complete the configuration of both IBM i work management and the IBM i LSAM parameters for SMA File Transfer jobs, it is important to understand the roles and purpose of the tasks that participate in completing an OpCon/xps SMAFT job.
+In order to successfully complete the configuration of both IBM i work management and the IBM i LSAM parameters for SMA File Transfer jobs, it is important to understand the roles and purpose of the tasks that participate in completing an OpCon SMAFT job.
 There are some characteristics that apply generally to every SMAFT job, regardless of the systems involved, and other characteristics that are unique to the IBM i LSAM -- often differing from the way SMAFT is supported by LSAMs running under other operating systems.

 ### SMA File Transfer Job Flow

 Here are the steps that define the lifetime of one SMAFT job:

-1. A unique SMAFT job type is assigned to a job master record on an OpCon/xps schedule.
+1. A unique SMAFT job type is assigned to a job master record on an OpCon schedule.

     a.
 The job master names the source machine and the target machine as well as the name and location, for each machine, of the file being transferred.

     b.
 There are also some SMAFT functional options defined on the job master.

     c.
-The run-time attributes of an SMAFT job are not defined on the OpCon/xps job master, as with jobs of type IBM i.
+The run-time attributes of an SMAFT job are not defined on the OpCon job master, as with jobs of type IBM i.
 A method for controlling the IBM i task run attributes is defined below.

     d.
-Other OpCon/xps jobs on the same Schedule may be used to execute pre-transfer tasks or post-transfer tasks that affect the files, the data and/or the attributes of file transfer jobs.
+Other OpCon jobs on the same Schedule may be used to execute pre-transfer tasks or post-transfer tasks that affect the files, the data and/or the attributes of file transfer jobs.

-2. When the OpCon/xps Schedule determines it is time to run the SMA File Transfer job, the job start request is sent to one of the LSAMs participating in the transfer, either at the source or the target.
+2. When the OpCon Schedule determines it is time to run the SMA File Transfer job, the job start request is sent to one of the LSAMs participating in the transfer, either at the source or the target.

 3. The LSAM receiving the file transfer job start request from OpCon becomes the SMAFT Agent.